by Gregg Krech

 Exactly one month ago, you were probably disappointed about something.
 Can you remember what it was?
 If you can’t, that’s fine.
 The disappointments that can be so upsetting may fade or we may forget them altogether.
 What we do remember usually has much less of an emotional charge.

 Here’s one final suggestion: Don’t take your disappointments personally.
-If your flight was delayed and you missed your connection, if your basement flooded, if your car broke down, if you got a parking ticket, if there were no tickets left for the show when you got to the ticket counter – it’s not personal.
+If your flight was delayed and you missed your connection, if your basement flooded, if your car broke down, if the tickets were sold out – it’s not personal.
 It’s just life.
-Some disappointments – your novel was rejected by a publisher, your idea at work is criticized by your boss, you aren’t invited to a party even though many of your friends were invited — feel very personal.
-But perhaps they’re not.
+If your novel was rejected by a publisher, it can feel very personal, but perhaps it’s not.
 Maybe this particular publisher, at this particular point in time, just wasn’t interested in a novel about a group of renegade Zen monks who disguise themselves as nuclear physicists and take over an Iranian nuclear facility while threatening to release radioactive material unless everyone in the world agrees to meditate at the exact same moment.
-It just so happens that they accepted a manuscript last week with a very similar plot line.
-It’s not personal.
+Maybe they accepted a manuscript last week with a very similar plot line.
+It may not be personal at all.